 Responsibility for engagement with the issuers of the Plan's underlying investment holdings and the use of voting rights is delegated to the investment managers.
-The Trustees can therefore only influence engagement and voting policy indirectly.
+The Trustee can therefore only influence engagement and voting policy indirectly.

-The Trustees expect that the investment managers will use their influence as institutional investors to exercise the Trustees' rights and duties as shareholders, including where appropriate engaging with underlying investee companies to promote good corporate governance, accountability and to understand how those companies take account of ESG issues in their businesses.
+The Trustee expects that the investment managers will use their influence as institutional investors to exercise the Trustee's rights and duties as shareholders, including where appropriate engaging with underlying investee companies to promote good corporate governance, accountability and to understand how those companies take account of ESG issues in their businesses.

-The investment managers provide information to the Trustees on their actions in relation to engagement and use of voting rights.
-The Trustees are therefore aware of the policies adopted by the investment managers.
+The investment managers provide information to the Trustee on their actions in relation to engagement and use of voting rights.
+The Trustee is therefore aware of the policies adopted by the investment managers and expect these to align with their stewardship priorities (including, but not limited to, climate change, biodiversity, and human rights).